Fine Bamboo Rods

-Spey Rod Specs and Thoughts
+Rod Specs & Thoughts

-What we have learnt so far.
+What we have learnt so far

 The River Series Spey Rods

 These modern bamboo spey rods are light and responsive.
 Being shorter the best suited lines are the shorter Scandinavian floating lines that are now made in shooting head form or with an integrated running line.
 A 12 foot mono leader compliments these lines.
 You can cast a moderate fly, say up to 2 inches well.
 For bigger flys pull out a rod that can cast a bigger line.
 Remember it's not the rod that casts the fly, it's the line.
 You may also use a shorter Skagit type line with these rods with sinking tips. make sure the tips match the line and do not overload your rod by casting T14 OR LC 13.
 There is just too much weight in these lines and they will overload your rod whatever the material is.
 During years of guiding I have seen many, mostly graphite rods break from over loading.
 All sink tips are bad this way as you also get a water load imposed on your rod especially, when the line is deeply sunk in slow water.
 Roll your line to the surface before casting.
-Whatever the material the rod is made from ,it is a lot like us.
+Whatever the material the rod is made from, it is a lot like us.
 It wears out.
 Overloading a rod shortens its life.

 Spliced ferrules

-splice rod The spliced joint is the most superior way to ferrule a rod.
+spliceThe spliced joint is the most superior way to ferrule a rod.
 It makes it as one piece so the stress is transferred smoothly to a stronger portion of the rod.
 Many rods have been broken above or below the ferrule, as the ferrule can stop the transfer of stress.
 We often wonder why it broke there, when it could have broken in a much thinner part of the rod.
 The splice joint also has the feature of always coming apart.
 I routinely leave my rod up for the season when fishing home waters or at a camp.

 Click here to see how to tape a spliced joint with Bob on YouTube.

-ferrule closeup
+composite ferrule

 Single handed rods